 Further molecular stratification by identifying novel subgroups will make a meaningful contribution towards assessing the efficacy of EGFR targeting in future clinical trials.
-Here we present the application of our recently improved and validated (23) FLIM histology analysis method for quantification of HER2-HER3 dimer in formalin-fixed paraffin-embedded samples from the randomized phase III MRC COIN trial.
-Using FLIM-based molecular imaging parameters and a recently published Bayesian statistical method (32), we have shown that there are two classes of patients with mCRC.
-Class 1 (10-15% of patients) had a better prognosis and benefited from addition of cetuximab to the standard chemotherapy.
+Here we present the application of our recently improved and validated [23] FLIM Histology analysis method for quantification of HER2-HER3 dimer in FFPE samples from the randomized phase 3 MRC COIN trial.
+Using FLIM-based molecular imaging parameters and a recently published Bayesian statistical method [32] we have shown that there are two classes of patients with mCRCTable 2, Figure 3.
+Class 1 (10-15% of patients) had a better prognosis and also benefited from addition of cetuximab to the standard chemotherapy.

 Within Class 2 (85-90% of patients), patients have less favorable survival (median PFS circa 7.5 months) and no benefit from cetuximab.

-To validate these results, we formed a biomarker that predicts class membership by creating a novel signature of seven parameters that were predetermined by the two Bayesian latent class analyses.
-This was applied to the training set of 398, and we retained the predictive and prognostic elements of the smaller Class 1.
-Notably, the prognostic effect on survival (195 days, comparing chemotherapy only patients between Classes 1 and 2) was larger than the predictive effect (136 days, comparing Class 1 patients with or without cetuximab).
-Application of the signature to the completely independent validation set of 152 patients was enough to validate the prognostic (but not the predictive) utility.
-In addition, we found that patients exhibiting a high FRET value are more likely to be in the worst prognostic outcome subclass, Class 2 (Table 2), as reflected in the class prediction signature (Figure 5A).
-However, within Class 2 a high FRET value can be indicative of better outcome dependent on the other signature covariates.
-Importantly, the class prediction (seven-parameter) signature
+To validate these results we formed a biomarker that predicts class membership by creating a novel signature of seven parameters that were pre-determined by the two Bayesian latent class analyses.
+This was applied to the training set of 398 and we retained the predictive and prognostic elements of, the smaller, Class 1.
+Notably, the prognostic effect on survival (195 days, comparing chemotherapy only patients between Classes 1 and 2) was larger than the predictive effect (136 days, comparing Class 1 patients with/without cetuximab).
+Application of the signature to the completely independent validation set of 152 patients was sufficient to validate the prognostic (but not the predictive) utility.
+In addition, we found that patients exhibiting a high FRET value are more likely to be in the worst prognostic outcome subclass i.e. Class 2 (Table 2) as reflected in the class prediction signature (Figure 5A).
+However, within Class 2 a high FRET value can be indicative of better outcome within that class dependent on the other signature covariates.
+Importantly, the class prediction (seven-parameter) signature is entirely dependent on the inclusion of the HER2-HER3 dimer quantity.